Mamenchisaurus: Mamenchisaurus sinocanadorum

 Location of the Junggar Basin in Xinjiang, China, where M. sinocanadorum is found.

-In August 1987, a cervical rib was seen projecting out of a cliff by Z-M. Dong on an expedition by the China-Canada Dinosaur Project.
-The fossil site was located in the Junggar Basin, Xinjiang; from the upper part of the Shishugou Formation, making it one of the few mamenchisaurs known from outside the Sichuan basin; the locality is thought to date to around 162.2 million years ago.
-The location of the quarry the specimen was found in was originally reported as being 22 km north of an abandoned town, Jiangjunmiao.
+In August 1987, Z.-M. Dong observed a cervical rib projecting out of a cliff during an expedition by the China-Canada Dinosaur Project.
+The fossil site was located in the Junggar Basin, Xinjiang, from the upper part of the Shishugou Formation, making it one of the few mamenchisaurs known from outside the Sichuan basin.
+The locality is thought to date to around 162.2 million years ago.
+The location of the quarry where the specimen was found was originally reported as being 22 km north of an abandoned town, Jiangjunmiao.
 However, the original authors reported incorrect coordinates for the quarry that were later corrected by a subsequent study.
-The coarse and weak sandstone the specimen was preserved in, alongside the large and fragile nature of the bones, impeded excavation, leading to only the most anterior vertebrae being recovered despite more neck material being present.
+The coarse and weak sandstone in which the specimen was preserved in, alongside the large and fragile nature of the bones, impeded excavation, leading to only the most anterior vertebrae being recovered despite more neck material being present.
 The specimen was named as a new species of Mamenchisaurus, coined M. sinocanadorum, in 1993 by Dale Russell and Zhong Zheng.
 The specific name refers to the China-Canada Dinosaur Project.